 Most Aussies can name a half dozen North American native tribes and the names of civil and human rights leaders in the US, South Africa, Tibet, East Timor and beyond.
 How many know the names Fred Maynard, Jack Patten, Margaret Tucker, William Barak or Bill Onus?
 We know the names Crazy Horse and Sitting Bull, but how many of us know the story of Windradyne or Cumbo Gunnerah?

 Living up to the stereotype

 Despite the many horrors, it’s not about feeling guilty.
 It’s about empowering people, feeling empathy and offering compassion, which this country was supposedly built on, through mateship and that fair go.
-Until non-indigenous Australians come to terms with the fact that they continue to benefit from an entire society built on the suffering of a people, we won’t have an opportunity to move forward.
+Until non-indigenous Australians come to terms with the fact that they continue to benefit from a society built on the suffering of a people, we won’t have an opportunity to move forward.
 We should be far better than what we’ve seen so far.
 We should all acknowledge our past, honour all of our fallen and also celebrate our achievements, on another day.
 One with real meaning.

 The ideal for what January 26 represents in the minds of the majority, in honouring the nation’s birth is flawed.
 For this land’s First Australians it’s not about January 26, it’s about all that 1770 and 1788 represent; Invasion, mass murder, displacement, slavery, starvation and attempted genocide.
 Why would it be anything other than mourning, when we weren’t even acknowledged as having been around prior to 1788?
 We were an inconvenience.
 We were the problem.
 It was hoped that our “pillow would be smoothed” as the “tide of history” turned against us, with Aboriginal Australia never being heard from again.
 But we kept on fighting.
 We continue to fight.